Greg Rikaart

-Gregory Andrew Rikaart (born February 26, 1977) is an American actor.
+Gregory Andrew Rikaart (born February 26, 1977) is an American television actor.
 He is best known for playing Kevin Fisher on the television soap opera The Young and the Restless since 2003, and also playing Leo Stark on Days Of Our Lives.

-Throughout his career, Rikaart has received six nominations for the Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series and won once in 2005.
+Rikaart has received six nominations for the Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series and won once in 2005.

 Early life

 Rikaart was born and raised in New York City; born in Brooklyn and raised in Staten Island.
 He graduated with honors from Villanova University in Pennsylvania.
 He has a sister, Keri.
 While in college, he spent a semester in Washington, D.C., as an intern for a congressman on Capitol Hill.

 Career

 Rikaart is best known for his role as Kevin Fisher on the CBS daytime soap opera The Young and the Restless, which he originated in 2003.
 In May 2017, Rikaart confirmed earlier reports that he would be exiting the soap with his last taping date to be the following month.
 However, on August 3, the official Twitter account for The Young and the Restless confirmed Rikaart was back taping.
 In September, Entertainment Weekly reported that Rikaart was back for a 2-week stint.